We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Commitment level: Certain online psychiatry platforms may require or offer a subscription.
 You may want to decide what type of commitment level you’re looking for before signing up for anything.
 For example, are you already taking medications and looking to manage them?
 Or are you interested in learning about your options?

-- Types of professionals: If you don’t already have a therapist but you want to find one, this may be an important factor to consider.
+- Types of professionals: If you don’t already have a therapist and want to find one, this may be an important factor to consider.
 It may be easier for you to have all your mental health care professionals on one platform.

 In a 2015 study, some researchers even suggested that younger people actually prefer telepsychiatry to traditional in-person psychiatry visits.
 The research says telepsychiatry is especially effective for the treatment of PTSD, depression, and ADHD.